Pete Carroll calls the shots on fourth down. Is he helping or hurting the Seahawks?

 Carroll was asked how he balances the emotion of the moment with all those other factors in making a fourth-down call.

 “Well, I hope really well,” he said.
 “At the time when we make our decision and we’re done, I feel good about it.
 That’s why I do it.
 I feel like ‘OK, I’m fine.’
 I’ve been through enough of them.
 So many more when we were in college where we go through it all the time.
-I had a pretty good background and I know what’s at stake.
+I had a pretty good background, and I know what’s at stake.
 I understand that.
 Sometimes, the stakes matter more than others.”

 Every coach, if they’ve coached long enough, will have his share of good fourth-down calls and bad ones.

-Most famously, Carroll had a gut-wrenching result on a fourth-down play when he was coaching USC in the 2006 national championship game against Texas.
+Most famously, Carroll had a gut-wrenching result on a fourth-down play when he was coaching USC in the 2006 national-championship game against Texas.
 USC’s LenDale White was stuffed on fourth-and-two at the Texas 45-yard line with 2 minutes, 9 seconds left in the game.
-The Longhorns took over and then scored the game-winning touchdown with 19 seconds left when Vince Young ran 9 yards into the end zone … on fourth down.
+The Longhorns took over and scored the game-winning touchdown with 19 seconds left when Vince Young ran 9 yards into the end zone … on fourth down.

 Proponents of a progressive fourth-down strategy would tell you the results of a fourth-down play shouldn’t matter.
 It’s the process in building up to a decision that matters.

 It’s not unlike a difficult decision in a game of blackjack.
 When a dealer is showing a face card, proper strategy suggests a player should always hit on 16.
 Does that mean you’re going to win every time?
 Of course not.
-But your odds of winning do increase.
+But your odds of winning increase.

 • • •